-Sit comfortably in your career with our Certificate II in Furniture Making and Certificate II in Joinery/Shopfitting/Stairbuilding dual course.
+Sit comfortably in your career with our Certificate II in Furniture Making and Certificate II in Building and Construction (Joinery/Shopfitting/Stairbuilding) 22338VIC.
 Make your own furniture, doors, windows and stairs, meet industry professionals and progress your career in the furniture manufacturing trade.

 Opening doors to your future

 Furniture making and joinery requires technical skills, organisational skills and craftsmanship.